 INFANTS | The EEU offers an ITP program for newborn children to 12 months who have developmental delays.
 This is a weekly playgroup where parents and infants receive the support to address specific areas of need by each child as they arise throughout the year.

 TODDLERS | The EEU offers an ITP program for children ages 1-2 years old.
 These twice-a-week sessions are inclusive, meaning that children with and without disabilities participate.
 At these sessions, toddlers work on socialization and motor skills and receive services from occupational and speech therapists.

-The goal of the inclusive preschool program at the EEU is to provide a high quality early learning program for all children.
-In addition, we offer enhanced services for children and families who qualify for ECEAP (Early Childhood Education and Assistance Program) based on family income and other risk factor, and implement systematic instruction to children with special needs.
+We strive to offer an inclusive preschool environment, which is achieved through the combination of programs described below.
+In addition, we offer enhanced services for children and families who qualify for ECEAP (Early Childhood Education and Assistance Program) based on family income and other risk factors, and implement systematic instruction to children with special needs.
 All families and children benefit from the range of these blended services.

 Early Childhood Education and Assistance Program (ECEAP)

 The Early Childhood Education and Assistance Program (ECEAP) is a comprehensive, family-focused preschool designed to help children from families of low income prepare for and succeed in school.
 ECEAP has three major components: education, health and nutrition, and family support.
 At the EEU, ECEAP classrooms are inclusive, serving children with and without special needs who are 4 years old by Aug.
 31. ECEAP services are provided through a contract with the city of Seattle.